Anger boils over Xinjiang visit by UN counterterrorism chief | DW | 14.06.2019

-The United States, Britain and other Western countries have objected to Voronkov's visit to Xinjiang, where UN experts say some 1 million ethnic Uighurs and other Muslims are being held in detention centers.
+The United States, Britain and other Western countries have objected to Voronkov's visit to Xinjiang, where UN experts say a million ethnic Uighurs and other Muslims are being held in detention centers.

 "Such a visit is highly inappropriate in view of the unprecedented repression campaign underway in Xinjiang against Uighurs, ethnic Kazakhs, Kyrgyz, and other Muslims," the US State Department said in a statement.